Supported Browsers & Devices

-For iOS devices, we have a fantastic app that very closely matches the features of our desktop version of Whereby!
-The only feature currently missing from iOS is screen sharing capabilities.
-While this isn't currently on our development roadmap, if it's something you're interested in feel free to reach out to the support team to request it!
+We offer a fantastic app that closely matches the features of our desktop version of Whereby!
+The only features currently missing from iOS app are screen sharing, recording, and Breakout Groups.
 You can download the iOS version of Whereby in the App Store.
 The iOS app requires iOS 12.0 or later for installation.